In-Vitro Fertilisation (IVF)

 - obstruction of sperm production

-- Genetic issues: both women and men can carry genetic conditions that cause infertility or miscarriage.
+- Genetic issues: both eggs and sperm can carry genetic conditions that cause infertility or miscarriage.
 They may also be carriers of a genetic disorder and by offering IVF treatments, we can potentially test embryos and help couples avoid passing on the disorder to their offspring.

-- Fertility preservation: it is common for patients to require egg or sperm freezing prior to chemotherapy, radiotherapy, surgery or other treatments that may potentially cause loss of fertility.
+- Fertility preservation: it is common for patients to require egg or sperm freezing prior to chemotherapy, radiotherapy, surgery, gender affirmation or other treatments that may potentially cause loss of fertility.